ALDI STORES LIMITED

 Dispute resolution process

 Aldi is committed to working with its suppliers in a fair and timely manner to resolve all disputes quickly.

-Our purchase orders contain contact details for the Accounts departments to which payment queries should be directed.
-In the rare event that a resolution cannot be reached, disputes can be escalated to buying teams and finance leadership.
+In the rare event that a resolution cannot be reached, disputes can be further escalated to Buying/National finance leadership.

 Other payment information